Latest News in Healthcare

 nurse walking down corridor in hospital - view from behind

-Reflecting on the project, Leanne Baker from Cornwall NHS Trust expressed her satisfaction: Thanks for the update, that's great.
+Reflecting on the project, Leanne Baker from Cornwall Partnership NHS Foundation Trust expressed her satisfaction: Thanks for the update, that's great.
 I can see the site is live.
 Happy to see the accessibility score is so high, thank you!
 This feedback highlights one of the key successes of the redesign: a focus on accessibility, ensuring that the website is inclusive and easy to navigate for all users.

 This redesign was driven by a clear vision to enhance user experience across multiple dimensions: